GundalaNikhil/AWS/README.md

 # AWS
-This is a basic AmazonWebServices project
+This is a basic AmazonWebServices project which is STATIC*